japila-books/spark-sql-internals/docs/physical-operators/SortMergeJoinExec.md

 ----

 [[output]]
-The link:spark-sql-catalyst-QueryPlan.adoc#output[output schema] of a `SortMergeJoinExec` is...FIXME
+The link:catalyst/QueryPlan.md#output[output schema] of a `SortMergeJoinExec` is...FIXME

 [[outputPartitioning]]
 The link:SparkPlan.md#outputPartitioning[outputPartitioning] of a `SortMergeJoinExec` is...FIXME